zdbaird/BingoListManager/README.md

 - Save and load bingo lists for future use
 - Save states for lists to adjust which items are included in the game

-The program is intended for anyone who wants to organize and customize bingosync games easily, without needing to manually manage text files or spreadsheets.
+The program is intended for anyone who wants to organize and customize bingosync games easily, without needing to manually adjust text files or spreadsheets.

 ## How to Use
 - Download the latest installer from the GitHub Releases page [here](https://github.com/zdbaird/BingoListManager/releases).